bloom-solutions/stellar_base-rails/docs/modules.md

 ## Subscribing to Account Operations

 Enable this if you want to receive operations on specific accounts.
-You will probably only either this or the bridge callback functionality, not both at the same time.
+You will probably only use either this or the bridge callback functionality, not both at the same time.

 Enqueue the Sidekiq schedule with something like [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron):